 Status: Active/Funded.
-The Council approved assistance with preliminary engineering from a private engineering firm in June.
+The Board approved a project ordinance and staff released an RFQ in June for assistance with preliminary engineering from a private engineering firm(s) in June.
 Interviews were held in July, and a contract was executed with Jennings Environmental in August, and the work has begun.
-30% design review occurred in October and 60% review in November.
-The adjacent property owner has provided permissions since the required work will happen on both properties.
-Environmental permitting and final design are in process.
+30% design review occurred in October and 60% review is schedule for November.
+Staff are working with the adjacent property owner to obtain necessary permissions since the required work will happen on both properties.
 The preliminary engineering is scheduled to be completed in February, 2020.
 Staff are continuing to work diligently with NCDPS and FEMA to pursue federal assistance for this project.
 Stormwater staff consider this to be the highest priority capital project.